Eskeminha/PokeAPI-Java-Parser/README.md

 # PokeAPI Parser - Java

 This repository contains the Java implementation of the PokeAPI Parser.
 It is designed to fetch and parse data from PokeAPI, focusing on various details about Pokémon such as their names, numbers, abilities, and more.
+It is important to note that this project was developed primarily as an educational exercise and may not exhibit the polish of a fully developed production-grade application.

 ## Features